LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Abstract

 \section{Abstract}

-We present \textbf{LLaMA-Adapter}, a lightweight adaption method to efficiently fine-tune LLaMA into an instruction-following model.
-Using 52K self-instruct demonstrations, LLaMA-Adapter only introduces \textbf{1.2M} learnable parameters upon the frozen LLaMA 7B model, and costs less than \textbf{one hour} for fine-tuning on 8 A100 GPUs.
-Specifically, we adopt a set of learnable adaption prompts, and prepend them to the word tokens at higher transformer layers.
-Then, a zero-initialized attention mechanism with zero gating is proposed, which adaptively injects the new instructional cues into LLaMA, while effectively preserves its pre-trained knowledge.
-With our efficient training, LLaMA-Adapter can generate high-quality responses, comparable to Alpaca with fully fine-tuned 7B parameters.
-Besides language commands, our approach can be simply extended to multi-modal instructions for learning image-conditioned LLaMA model, which achieves superior reasoning performance on ScienceQA and COCO Caption benchmarks.
-Furthermore, we also evaluate the zero-initialized attention mechanism for fine-tuning other pre-trained models (ViT, RoBERTa) on traditional vision and language tasks, demonstrating the superior generalization capacity of our approach.
-Code is released at \url{https://github.com/OpenGVLab/LLaMA-Adapter}.
+With the rising tide of large language models (LLMs), there has been a growing interest in developing general-purpose instruction-following models, e.g., ChatGPT.
+To this end, we present \textbf{LLaMA-Adapter}, a lightweight adaption method for efficient instruction tuning of LLaMA.
+Using 52K self-instruct demonstrations, LLaMA-Adapter only introduces \textbf{1.2M} learnable parameters upon the frozen LLaMA 7B model, and costs less than \textbf{one hour} for fine-tuning.
+Specifically, a zero-initialized attention mechanism is proposed.
+It adopts a learnable zero gating to adaptively inject the instructional cues into LLaMA within self-attention layers, contributing to a stable training process and superior final performance.
+In this way, LLaMA-Adapter can generate high-quality responses to diverse language instructions, comparable to Alpaca with fully fine-tuned 7B parameters.
+Besides language commands, by incorporating an image encoder, our approach can be simply extended to a \textbf{Multi-modal LLM} for image-conditioned instruction following, which achieves superior multi-modal reasoning capacity on several popular benchmarks (MME, MMBench, LVLM-eHub).
+Furthermore, we also verify the proposed zero-initialized attention mechanism for fine-tuning other pre-trained models (ViT, RoBERTa, CLIP) on traditional vision and language tasks, demonstrating the effectiveness and generalizability of our approach.
+Code and models are released at \url{https://github.com/OpenGVLab/LLaMA-Adapter}.